Enterprise AI budget template,with real line items.

 Start with the category mix,not the vendor shortlist.

 Technology spend is only part of the AI program.
-Talent, operations, and contingency planning drive the actual budget shape, especially once implementations leave pilot mode.
+Talent, operations, controls, and contingency planning usually decide whether the budget survives finance review once delivery moves past pilot mode.

 Technology and infrastructure